thousandbrainsproject/tbp.monty/docs/how-monty-works/faq-monty.md

 ## If "Cognitive Maps" are Found in the Hippocampal Formation, Why Do We Believe They Are Found in the Neocortex?

 Neuroscientists have found evidence that grid cells in the hippocampal complex can encode abstract reference frames, such as the conceptual space of an object's properties ([Constantinescu et al, 2016](https://pmc.ncbi.nlm.nih.gov/articles/PMC5248972/)), what is often referred to as "cognitive maps" ([O'Keefe and Nadel, 1978](https://www.cmor-faculty.rice.edu/~cox/neuro/HCMComplete.pdf)).
 The Thousand Brains Theory does *not* argue that abstract, structured representations cannot be found in the hippocampal formation.
 As noted above, this structure has been highly developed so as to enable very rapid learning, which would account for its important role in learning structured representations in mammals.
-Furthermore, the fact is that this neural hardware exists, so even if cortical columns learn structured representations, it is likely that there will be a degree of redundancy with the hippocampal formation, at least early in learning.
+Furthermore, the fact is that this neural hardware exists, so even if cortical columns learn structured representations, it is natural that these would also emerge in the hippocampal formation.
+This would result in a degree of redundancy between cortical columns and the hippocampal formation, at least early in learning.
+With this view, evidence for structured representations in the hippocampal formation does not imply that such representations cannot be found in cortical columns.

 More generally, we believe the learning that takes place in the reference frames of cortical columns happens more slowly, which would make it more challenging to measure experimentally.
 If you are an experimental neuroscientist interested in structured representations of objects, we would love to discuss ways that it might be possible to measure the emergence of such representations in the cortical columns.